snek-at/jaen/README.md

 #### SimpleImageField

 If you want to add an image to your page you can use the SimpleImageField. <br />
-It works by embedding an image that is hosted on the ipfs by the CMS.
+It works by embedding an image that is hosted on the ipfs by the CMS.<div style="text-align: right">[Wiki](https://github.com/snek-at/jaen/wiki/SimpleImageField)</div>

 ```javascript
 import {SimpleImageField} from '@snek-at/jaen'